 Talk Is Not Cheap

 A great way to iron out the clash creases, talk.
-I don’t mean as you are about to enter into a discussion, I mean over dinner, or over a cup of tea when you are both feeling cool and collected.
+I don’t mean as you are about to enter into a discussion, I mean over dinner or a cup of tea when you are both feeling cool and collected.
 ‘I think the school trip is coming up.
-How are you feeling about it?’
+How do you feel about it?’
 ‘Shall we look up some things to do next week when the kids are off?’

-Think about what is coming up, know your triggers, and plan ahead.
+Think about what is coming up, know your triggers, and plan.

 Rules for success are indeed in the planning.
-There are a million ways to avoid a huge majority of the problems we face when speeding towards Clashville and no, it won’t always be easy to plan ahead or chat about things as and when they crop up.
+There are a million ways to avoid a huge majority of the problems we face when speeding towards Clashville, and no, it won’t always be easy to plan or chat about things as and when they crop up.

 Isn’t it better to control the things you can, rather than none at all?

 If you really clash on something, and you are sticking to your guns, then back up your beliefs.
 Some beliefs become even stronger when challenged, so it’s important not to be deaf to your partner’s concerns or opinions.

 If there is research to be done to make your point stronger, then do it.

 If you present your point of view with a few points that you have found, it is still important to listen to your partner’s reply.
 Don’t turn up to the table armed with five folders worth reasons why your opinion is the better one.
 Approach cautiously.